My NA6 Miata!

 And that is how the Rota thing began.

-Contacted my mate Julian and he found me
+Contacted Julian and he found me

 some Rota RB 15x8 et25.